 4 tournaments minimum.
 Tournaments are in Northern California and Southern California.

 Both parents need to help with our two tournaments, which will probably be in winter/early Spring and in March/April.
-Parents will have jobs before the tournament and must be available all day during the tournaments.
+Both parents will have jobs before the tournament and must be available all day during the tournaments.

 Community Judge Recruitment: Recruiting good quality community judges is a tournament task for all families.
 Having a large selection of community judges is essential to keeping our tournaments running smoothly and on time.
 Judge recruitment is also a witness for Christ and for the home schooling lifestyle, as unsaved people who enjoy the idea of working with kids come and see our students will be exposed to the Stoa league’s community.